micklaw/Actor-Table-Entities/README.md

 I did, honestly, and yes they are amazing, but for my specific use case they did fit well.
 I wanted something that was:

 * Quick to respond
-* Wasnt meant for scale on a single entity (max 10-20 consumers of an entity)
+* Wasn't meant for scale on a single entity (Max 10-20 consumers of an entity)
 * Controllable via standard functions
 * Cheaper

-Where as durableEntities are great, due to the nature of the queueing involved using Orchestrator functions, it meant when release I could wait or a good few seconds anywhere between 2-10 for my request to complete, then if it did, I would generally have to get a status endpoint to monitor my result.
+Where as durableEntities are great, due to the nature of the queuing involved using Orchestrator functions, it meant when release I could wait or a good few seconds anywhere between 2-10 for my request to complete, then if it did, I would generally have to get a status endpoint to monitor my result.

-Next up I attemptyed to go straight to the Entity and its operations, but the lack of responses from the operations without meaningful HTTP responses stopped me.
+Next up I attempted to go straight to the Entity and its operations, but the lack of responses from the operations without meaningful HTTP responses stopped me.

 So, I built this...

 ## Usage
-So this is a typical entity, inheriting from ITableEntity, it will allow you to put complex types as properties, it will also allow for you to intearact with the actual entity by claiming a lock just before readnig, if it fails to get a lock, it will retry every Xms for X attempts as defined in your config.
+So this is a typical entity, inheriting from ITableEntity, it will allow you to put complex types as properties, it will also allow for you to interact with the actual entity by claiming a lock just before reading, if it fails to get a lock, it will retry every Xms for X attempts as defined in your config.

 ```csharp
 public class Counter : ActorTableEntity